Elsevier works with institutions and funding bodies to help authors publishing in our journals comply with open access policies.

 Green open access

 - Authors who are funded and report on research funded by a US federal agency are able to self-archive their accepted manuscript after a 12 month embargo.

 - CHORUS: CHORUS facilitates a simple compliance process by supporting agency search portals and leveraging publishers’ existing infrastructure.
 Elsevier is a founding partner and US federally funded authors can publish in any Elsevier journal and simply declare their funding agency in the Access and Rights form.
 Elsevier will then, on their behalf:

 - Send the metadata to CrossRef for compliance reporting and for dedicated search and indexing from the CHORUS portal

 - Host the accepted manuscript on ScienceDirect

 - Make this version publicly available after embargo

-Elsevier has established an arrangement with NIH to support their public access policy.
-We deposit the accepted manuscript, published in all journals, on behalf of the author to PubMed Central after 12 months.
+Due to the NIH being one of the first federal agencies to have a public access policy, Elsevier has a long standing arrangement to support their public access policy and this allowed us to test and learn how to best support US federally funded authors and agencies.
+In this arrangement we deposit the accepted manuscript on behalf of the author to PubMed Central after 12 months.
 We also deposit gold open access articles immediately.

 Elsevier supports authors to share their research throughout the publication process by following our sharing guidelines.